 The idea is a truly creative response, I say this as an insider, to the prospect of catastrophic climate change.

-Making our buildings from biological materials would make construction less dependent on fossil fuels and environmentally damaging mining operations.
+Making our buildings from biological materials would make construction less dependent on fossil fuels and environmentally harmful mining operations.

-"Fungal materials can have a great variety of mechanical properties that mimic many materials: from foam to wood, to polymer, to elastomer".
-That's what it says Han Wösten, microbiologist at Utrecht University, the Netherlands, co-author of the paper (not yet peer-reviewed).
+“Fungal materials can have a great variety of mechanical properties that mimic many materials: from foam to wood, to polymer, to elastomer”.
+That's what it says Han Wösten, a microbiologist at Utrecht University in the Netherlands, co-author of the paper (not yet peer-reviewed).

-"The fact that we can produce wood-like materials means that we can also use it for construction."
+“The fact that we can produce wood-like materials means we can also use it for construction.”

 Han Wösten, microbiologist - Utrecht University